 Mark and Elizabeth share the recipe on Compass and Fork.

-Shrimp spring rolls made with brightly colored fresh veggies and herbs make a lovely presentation on your holiday table.
-Perfect for New Year’s, your guests can start the year off right with this healthy appetizer.
+Shrimp spring rolls packed with brightly colored fresh veggies and herbs make a lovely presentation on your holiday table.
+Perfect for New Year’s Eve, your guests can start the year off right with this healthy appetizer.

 Get the recipe now on Evolving Table.

 20. Breaded Prawns with Sweet Chili Dipping Sauce